-We cast a bleary eye to the future of TV advertising and ask the question.
+We look to the future of Addressable TV and ask the question.
 “Are all the cards falling into place for Amazon?”

 Back in the summer, TechCrunch ran an article about an Amazon job posting which was initially titled: “Head of Free to Air TV & Advertising.”
 After a bit of tweaking by Amazon, the job listing became: “Head of Prime Video Channels Free To Air TV & Advertising TV Partner Channels.”
 This job title clearly wasn’t going to fit on a business card so was changed to: “Head of Prime Video Partner Channels”.

 Notice the omission of “free to air” in the final title?
 Are Amazon planning to launch a free ad funded version of Prime Video?

 Addressable TV, the new Amazon store front?

 Running ads on a free streaming version of Prime Video and knowing who is viewing the adverts.
 Plus having access to years of their most intimate buying habits could be Amazon’s winning hand.

 Tailored ad breaks would work on mobiles where people generally watch alone.
-Things get a little more complicated when a family sits around the TV together.
+Things get a little more complicated when a family sits around their addressable TV together.
 This problem is easily solved using “Amazon household”.
 Each member of the family has their user profile added to the Fire TV Stick.

 Amazon checks which products the family has been browsing.
 The Fire TV Stick pumps out glossy adverts for just those products and bingo the sale is complete.
 The products will arrive tomorrow via Prime, or today via Prime Air drone!

 The subscription TV market is getting crowded, and competitors are already failing.
 The cash burn involved in delivering quality TV content is enormous.
 Netflix recently issued a fresh round of notes adding another $2 billion in debt to their balance sheet.
 The company reportedly has almost $12 billion in debt as of Sept 2018.
 For Netflix to make the sums work, they have to keep signing up new users and hang on until the cash-flow from user subscriptions pays down the debt pile.